North Carolina CPA Requirements

 North Carolina CPA Exam Requirements

-The Certified Public Accountant certification is one of the most prestigious professional certifications available to accountants in 2013.
+The Certified Public Accountant certification is one of the most prestigious professional certifications available to accountants.
 It indicates that the accountant has satisfied a demanding set of educational, professional, and ethical standards.
 In addition, candidates must pass the rigorous CPA exam in order to earn the distinction of this credential.

-Before candidates can sit for the exam in 2013, they must satisfy their state’s requirements and qualifications.
+Before candidates can sit for the exam, they must satisfy their state’s requirements and qualifications.
 Each state has its own set of eligibility requirements for the CPA exam, which should not be confused with licensing requirements.
 Below we will be discussing the requirements for the state of North Carolina.

 North Carolina Eligibility Requirements